jibsirirak/react-todoApp/README.md

-# Sales App
+# To-DO App
- >Sales App is Online course sales app.
-Use react framework.\
+ >To-DO App is list to sort things to do each day No matter how big or small it is, write it down.
+It also helps to manage time effectively.\
 This is my project in online course.
+Use react framework.

 <!-- ## Table of Contents
 * [General Info](#general-information)